DanaY326/discord-bot-rps/README.md

 ## Lessons Learned:

 This is my first time building a Node.js app.
-I also got experience with a lot of tools that I'd heard of, such as using .gitignore and using a Linter.
+I also got experience with a lot of tools that I'd heard of, such as using .gitignore, config files and using a Linter.

 ## Setup Instructions: